goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 <summary markdown="span">Quick Summary</summary>
 <div markdown="1">
-# GShard: Scaling Giant Models with Conditional Computation and Automatic Sharding - Summary

-Thank you for sharing this research paper!
-Here's a high-level summary of GShard:

 GShard addresses critical scaling challenges in training extremely large neural network models.
 The paper introduces a module that enables efficient training of models with hundreds of billions to trillions of parameters through: